sigasi/sigasi_insights/releasenotes/sigasi-4.03.md

 - SystemVerilog parse error on `#this.object.member`
 - Respect tabs/spaces setting in Verilog formatting and template autocomplete

+# System requirements

+* Sigasi Studio Standalone is supported on:
+    * Windows: Windows 10 (64 bit) or newer
+    * Mac OS X: latest version
+    * Linux: RedHat Enterprise Linux RHEL 7.5 (64 bit) or newer.
+  We recommend at least **2GB of memory**, and you need **about 300MB** of free disk space.
+* Sigasi Studio as Plugin in your own Eclipse installation:
+    * Eclipse 4.7.3a *Oxygen* or higher
+    * Java JRE 8 or higher

 # Sigasi 4.3.1 point release

 On March 27th we released Sigasi Studio 4.3.1.
 This release fixes the following reported issues: